johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

     This causes our handler to return an **observable** &#8212; a stream (containing only a single value in our case, but still, a stream) of values.

-    If you make this change, then reissue the `get-customers` message (run `npm runget-customers` in terminal 3), you'll get a rather ugly failure in the `nestMicroservice` window.
+    If you make this change, then reissue the `get-customers` message (run `npm run get-customers` in terminal 3), you'll get a rather ugly failure in the `nestMicroservice` window.
 We aren't handling this case, which, again, is expected of any Nest microservice transporter.

 2. So far, we've only issued a single outstanding request to our responder app at a time.
 What happens if, as in the real world, we start hitting it with multiple, overlapping requests?
 Let's test this.</br></br>